qgao21/CoreDiff/README.md

 ## Training & Inference
 Please check `train.sh` for training script (or `test.sh` for inference script) once the data is well prepared.
-Specify the dataset path and other setting in the script, and simply run it in the terminal.
+Specify the setting in the script, and simply run it in the terminal.

 ## Requirements
 ```